 How absolutely beautiful is this?
 All you need is a glass panel (like from a picture frame, lead adhesive strips, glass paint, paper, markers, scissors, and a ruler.
 The trick of this is to trace out the exact pattern you want onto paper, then place the glass over it to see where the lead strips and paint need to go.
-So clever, so easy, but the end result looks like an expensive piece of home decor.
+So clever, and so easy, but the end result looks like an expensive piece of home decor.
 You can mount this over your kitchen window or just lean it in place.
 I can put a bowl there with Spray Painted Easter Eggs for a more cute effect.

 We couldn’t resist one more herb garden.
 This one uses spray-painted tin cans as planters, which is a great way to use up extra spray paint from another DIY!
 Poke a hole in the bottoms with a nail and then all you need are herbs and gardening soil.
 Happy planting!

 You won’t believe how simple this is – it’s just short and long-necked small vases and twine hung on a hook!
 This project can literally take minutes to make, but it’s so unexpected and whimsical, especially hanging alongside your kitchen sink!
 It’s the perfect place as it’ll make it easy to refill the water and clean the vases from time to time.

 You spend a ton of time at the kitchen sink, so don’t deprive yourself of some much-needed beauty that will bring a smile to your face and joy to your heart!
 Hopefully, this list will inspire you to decorate your kitchen sink area today!